phaserjs/phaser/README.md

 * Added SpriteUtils.overlapsXY and overlapsPoint to check if a point is within a sprite, taking scale and rotation into account.
 * Added Cache.getImageKeys (and similar) to return an array of all the keys for all currently cached objects.
 * Added Group.bringToTop feature.
 Will sort the Group, move the given sprites z-index to the top and shift the rest down by one.
+* Brand new Advanced Physics system added and working!
+Woohoo :)